janfajessen/EspHome-RC-FPV-Car-Robot-Esp8266-pantilt-Servo-motors-Camera-USB-led-L298N---Home-Assistant/Readme.md

      - switch.input2
      - switch.input3
      - switch.input4
+     - light.car_speed
      - light.led_cam
      - service: esphome.rc_car_control_servo_x
      - service: esphome.rc_car_control_servo_y
- - You have to create two input numbers in helpers from min -100 and max 100 with slider, must be this names:
+ - You have to create two input numbers in helpers from min -100 and max 100 with slider, like this names:
      - input_number.servo_x
      - input_number.servo_y
- - Once created this input_numbers them copy and paste the content of automations.yaml in your automation.yaml
+ - Once created this input_numbers them copy and paste the content of automations.yaml in your automation.yaml or take it as an example and create it in the UI settings
- - Also copy and paste the content of scripts.yaml into your scripts.yaml file
+ - Also copy and paste the content of scripts.yaml into your scripts.yaml file or take it as an example and create it in the UI settings
  - In your Home Assistant Lovelace or Dashboard:
      - Create a Camera Live Card
      - Create a Grid card with all buttons (example if you want to paste in code)
+     - Create a Speed Controller using light.speed_control entity with slider
      - Create a entities card with input_number.servo_x and input_number.servo_y
      - Create a Camera auto Card
  - Thats It!
 Have a good time!